-- Content and framework guided by the Governor's Office of Planning and Research (OPR) Guidelines for General Plans - Establishes policies that will guide how noise and land use compatibility are addressed throughout the City - Addresses noise from a range of stationary sources - Mandated by State law to be consistent with all other General Plan elements (Land Use, Housing, Mobility, Open Space, Urban Design) - Implemented by the Noise Ordinance (LBMC Chapter 8.80)
+- Content and framework for the Noise Element update is guided by the Governor's Office of Planning and Research (OPR) Guidelines for General Plans. - Establishes policies that will guide how noise and land use compatibility are addressed throughout the City. - Addresses noise from a range of stationary sources. - Mandated by State law to be consistent with all other General Plan elements (Land Use, Housing, Mobility, Open Space, Urban Design). - Implemented by the City's Noise Ordinance (LBMC Chapter 8.80) and through development project review processes.